Vanush

-Vanoush (ونوش) (Note: Also romanized as Vanoosh and Vanush) is a village in Kalej Rural District of the Central District of Nowshahr County, Mazandaran province, Iran.
+Vanush (ونوش) (Note: Also romanized as Vanoush, Vanūsh, Venoosh, and Venūsh) is a village in Kalej Rural District of the Central District in Nowshahr County, Mazandaran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,483 in 679 households.
 The following census in 2011 counted 2,322 people in 703 households.
 The 2016 census measured the population of the village as 2,669 people in 875 households.
 It was the most populous village in its rural district.

 Mamraz Lake, the "Lake of Ghosts"

-Vanoush has the distinction of being the settlement closest to the Lake of Ghosts, a site of natural beauty featuring an eerie, drowned landscape of half-submerged hornbeam trees resembling phantoms in the mist.
+Vanush is the settlement closest to the Lake of Ghosts, a site of natural beauty featuring an eerie, drowned landscape of half-submerged hornbeam trees resembling phantoms in the mist.